oldham123/cfa_level_iii/_readings/Reading 16 Capital Market Expectations.md

     - When inventory peaks, growth slows as business try to sell off their inventory
     - When inventory hits a trough, growth spikes as businesses add to their stock
   - More recently, the rise of **just-in-time** manufacturing has more generally reduced inventory-sales ratios, and so this should be factored in when analysing longer periods of historical data
-    - A traditional perspective would advise caution if inventory-sales ratios are falling, since this suggests businesses are reducing purchases of investory
+    - A traditional perspective would advise caution if inventory-sales ratios are falling, since this suggests businesses are reducing purchases of inventory
     - A more modern perspective factoring in the effects of technology may result in less caution

 ## 16.F: Discuss the effects that the phases of the business cycle have on short-term and long-term capital market returns